builab/subtomo2Chimera/README.md

 **NOTE 2:**
+Script only works with relion 4.0 star file.
 The Chimera version of the script also works to a certain degree but it is very clumpsy and not properly aligned to the tomogram.

 ## How to run: